 Chemistry: RDM will be discussed at TAP meetings and in the longer term included on thesis forms.

-The Library’s Research Support Team can advise on the checks or questions which may be included.
+The Open Research team can advise on the checks or questions which may be included.

 4.6.3 ensuring that staff and research students understand the requirements for research data management and engage with training and development as necessary;